Ex-Labour MP Frank Field is dying, peer reveals

 In the statement, he said he "had just spent a period in a hospice and I am not well enough to participate in today's debate.
 Had I been, I would have spoken strongly in favour".

-The statement explained his change of heart on the issue, saying: "I changed my mind on assisted dying when an MP friend was dying of cancer and wanted to die early before the full horror effects set in, but was denied this opportunity."
+It also explained his change of heart on the issue, saying: "I changed my mind on assisted dying when an MP friend was dying of cancer and wanted to die early before the full horror effects set in, but was denied this opportunity."

 Lord Field said one particular argument against the bill was "unfounded", adding: "It is thought by some the culture would change and people would be pressured into ending their lives.